 Planning and designing a farm requires careful consideration.
 There are regulations that must be adhered to and measures that can be taken which could save a great deal of time and money.

-Weather and the orientation of the proposed building You should always try to face an open-ended shed north or northeast, if possible.
-There is a slight risk that a shed facing this direction will get snow at some stage during the year, but 90% of the time it should be a healthy shed for livestock.
+The weather plays an important role in determining where and how a building should be placed in the landscape.
+If possible, an open-ended shed should always face north or northeast.
+There is a slight risk that a shed facing in this direction will get snow at some stage during the year, but 90% of the time it should be a healthy shed for livestock.
 Try not to have the building facing the prevailing wind.
-If you are in that situation, try to enclose it by sheeting it down halfway.
+If you are in that situation, enclose the building by sheeting it down halfway.

-Consider animal and machinery movement within the farmyard.
-The shed has to be designed to allow large machinery to work at ease.
-Adequate space should be given for turning and backing.
-Also, consider animal movement around the yard.
-For example, you might have a race at the back of the shed where cattle can be directed to the crush or farm roadways and a clean area to the front where machinery or lorries operate.
+Also, think how animals are going to move around the yard.
+For example, there might be a race at the back of the shed where cattle can be directed to the crush or farm roadways and a clean area to the front where machinery or lorries can operate.

-When possible, utilise existing buildings & combine them with the proposed new building There might be an old hayshed that was used for storing hay or straw which is not being used anymore.
-If so, why not put a new standalone shed beside the old hayshed?
-The old hayshed can then act as a layback in the future.
+When possible, make use of existing buildings and combine them with the proposed new building(s).
+Is there an old hay shed that isn't being used anymore?
+Put a new standalone shed beside it and the existing hay shed can act as a layback in the future.
 Building a brand new layback in the new shed could cost anywhere from €10,000 to €15,000.